 What does Greenstyle stand for in one sentence?

-Greenstyle stands for innovative eco brands that depict all facets of sustainable fashion, smart consumer models such as lending, swapping, and second Hand and of course for the ambition to make eco the new normal.
+Greenstyle stands for innovative Eco brandswho have favourited all facets of sustainable fashion map smart consumption models such as lending, swapping, and second hand and of course for the ambition to make eco the new normal.
 All these factors make up the special Greenstyle vibe that all visitors always talk about.

 You gave up your job at ELLE to devote yourself entirely to Greenstyle, what were your motives?